jenshweber/grape/README.md

 # Installation

+Below is a description of two alternative ways to install Grape.
+The "Quickstart" way uses a prepared VM (with much of the installation work already done for you), while the "Slowstart" way describes a local installation.

 ## Quickstart - using a Vagrant VM image

 Grape can be installed using a prepared Vagrant VM.
 This assumes that you have [Vagrant installed](https://www.vagrantup.com/docs/installation).